Eight-Year-Old Emirati Finds Voice For First Time After Undergoing Six-Month Intensive Treatment In Abu Dhabi

-(MENAFN- Dubai PR Network) Abu Dhabi-UAE.
-22 April 2024: A true testament to human perseverance and holistic and tailored medical care, Suhail, an eight-year-old Emirati child with severe speech limitations found his voice for the first time after undergoing a six-month speech therapy programme.
+(MENAFN- Mid-East) Abu Dhabi-UAE: A true testament to human perseverance and holistic and tailored medical care, Suhail, an eight-year-old Emirati child with severe speech limitations found his voice for the first time after undergoing a six-month speech therapy programme.
 The treatment was delivered by Al Mushrif Children's Specialty Centre in Abu Dhabi, part of the Ambulatory Healthcare Services (AHS) network, a subsidiary of PureHealth, the largest healthcare platform in the Middle East.

 Suhail was diagnosed with epilepsy, dysarthria and oral dysphagia at just three years old.
 Despite five years of therapy, he achieved success with sounds and syllables, leaving him unable to express himself fully and battling with basic, essential tasks such as eating.
 Suhail's condition is one that impacts millions worldwide, as epilepsy affects approximately 1 in 200 school-age children, while dysarthria is estimated to affect approximately 1 in 1,000 children.
 Dysarthria is a deficiency in the muscular functions of speech and swallowing system due to weakness of these muscles and the inability to coordinate between them, resulting in speech disorder.